fluxcd/helm-operator/docs/helmrelease-guide/reconciliation-and-upgrades.md

 [`--charts-sync-interval`](../references/operator.md) (defaults to 3
 minutes).

-Once the queued resource has been picked up by a worker, the Helm operator attempts to receive the chart for the resource and performs several [safe guard checks](#what-triggers-an-upgrade), if those do not result in an error or instruct to return early, the Helm installation or upgrade is performed.
+Once the queued resource has been picked up by a worker, the Helm Operator attempts to receive the chart for the resource and performs several [safe guard checks](#what-triggers-an-upgrade), if those do not result in an error or instruct to return early, the Helm installation or upgrade is performed.

 ## What triggers an upgrade

-To prevent spurious upgrades from happening the Helm operator performs several safe guard checks before performing the actual upgrade.
+To prevent spurious upgrades from happening the Helm Operator performs several safe guard checks before performing the actual upgrade.
 Bellow you will find an overview of the checks it performs, and what effect they have.